 Companies can still connect with their customers on Facebook.

 They’ve abandoned any attempt to do this.
 Every user who clicks the like button is saying they want to receive messages from those brands.
 Facebook fails to deliver those messages 84 percent of the time.
-Gmail doesn’t chose not to deliver messages from the Gap to its customers and then go ask Gap to buy ads.
+Gmail doesn’t choose not to deliver messages from the Gap to its customers and then go ask Gap to buy ads.

 How do you reconcile Facebook’s booming ad business with all this dissatisfaction?